VhybZApp/SOUL/README.md

 ## Overview

-SOUL is a modular, extensible Python framework for developing advanced AI agents – **Soulmades** – characterized by **purposeful agency**, **distinct perspectives**, and the ability to act based on an internal **agenda**.
+SOUL is a modular, extensible Python framework for developing advanced AI agents, **"Soulmades"**, characterized by **purposeful agency**, **distinct perspectives**, and the ability to act based on an internal **agenda**.
 It moves beyond reactive, text-wall generating models towards AI that exhibits "Specific and Objective Understanding Logic."

 SOUL is designed to be **pluggable** into various host systems (chatbots, virtual environments, robotic control systems, creative tools) enabling developers to imbue their applications with AI agents possessing richer internal states and more directed, insightful behaviors.